stefan-hoeck/idris2-tailrec/README.md

 ingredients for this.
-We will now do two things: First, we use a proof of accessibility to write a total implementation of `tailRecM` that is accepted by Idris, second, we construct some values of type `Accessible` manually to get feel for its working.
-Note: These proofs will be erased at runtime, so we need not care, whether they are constrcted in a tail recursive manner or not.
+We will now do two things: First, we use a proof of accessibility to write a total implementation of `tailRecM` that is accepted by Idris, second, we construct some values of type `Accessible` manually to get a feel for how this works.
+Note: Our proofs of accessibility will be erased at runtime, so we need not care if they are constructed in a tail recursive manner or not.

 ```idris